RashidNaveed/React-Web-Chat/README.md

 create an account by just signing up any test email can be accepted.

+# Download and run npm intall all dependencies.
-download and run npm intall.
+and run npm start to start project

 **Live Demo** [here](https://web-chat-e4216.web.app/)